 - Explore advantages of different security arrangements, including buck-passing and other forms of military and diplomatic ties.

-- Analyze the consequences of NATO enlargement, including impacts on Russian-U.S. relations, NATO conventional deterrence, and the international politics of Eastern Europe.
+- Analyze the consequences of NATO enlargement, including impacts on Russian-U.S. relations, NATO conventional deterrence, the international politics of Eastern Europe, and the wars in Ukraine and Georgia.

 - Assess problems with foreign arms sales, including effects on military effectiveness, credibility, and escalation control.